gregorplop/fswebapi/README.md

 All this is just a test for something bigger to come.
 As well as work that there was no point in keeping to myself.
 I'd be more than happy if you:
 + Find your uses for fswebapi.
 + Report bugs that you came across, I'll try to fix them.
 + Suggest improvements, make comments, especially on ipservercore.
-I'll listen to you very carefully.
+I'll listen to you carefully.
 + Fork the project and do whatever you want with it!